nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 ####Result
 1. After the first step, `s` is no longer an alias command for `schedule`.
-2. After the second step, the pop up window will tell you that agendum no longer recognizes the command `s`.
+2. After the second step, the pop-up window will tell you that agendum no longer recognizes the command `s`.
 3. After the third step, task with index 1 is rescheduled to be by today 11pm.

 ## Store